Background

 Etiology

 The etiology of bullous disease of diabetes (bullosis diabeticorum) is unknown.
 Prominent acral accentuation of bullous disease of diabetes lesions suggests a susceptibility to microtrauma-induced changes.
-However, most of the patients developed blister spontaneously without history of trauma.
+However, most of the patients developed blisters spontaneously without history of trauma.

 Epidemiology

-Bullous disease of diabetes (bullosis diabeticorum) is rare, with only about 100 cases reported.
-Incidence of the disease is around 0.16% per year.
-[13] In the United States, bullous disease of diabetes has been reported to occur in approximately 0.5% of diabetic patients, although its frequency may actually be higher due to underreporting of blistering.
+Bullous disease of diabetes (bullosis diabeticorum) is rare; the incidence of the disease in the population with diabetes is around 0.16% per year.
+[11] In the United States, the condition has been reported to occur in approximately 0.5% of patients with diabetes, although its frequency may actually be higher due to underreporting of blistering.
 Patients with uncomplicated or newly diagnosed disease, including type 2 diabetes, may also be affected.
-Rarely, the disease has been reported in a prediabetes patient.
-[17]
+Rarely, bullous disease of diabetes has been reported in patients with prediabetes.
+[16]

 Prognosis